lbnl-science-it/scienceit-docs/docs/hpc/software/languages/python.md

 ## Python (HPCS)

 Other python modules are available on the Lawrencium software module farm.
-There are two basic (with only a few additional site-packages) python modules provided.
+There are smaller Python environments with a select set of python libraries referred here as site-packages.
 To list these python modules:

 ```
 $ module av python